minetest/minetest/doc/compiling/windows.md

 Installing CMake this way also adds it to your PATH environment variable, and you should be able to run `(Get-Command cmake).Path` in PowerShell or `which cmake` in Bash and get a result.

-If you don't install CMake manually, and are relying on the version that comes bundled with Visual Studio, you can follow these steps:
+If you don't install CMake manually and are relying on the version that comes bundled with Visual Studio, you can follow these steps:

 1. Find the `/path/to/bin/CMake.exe`.
 It should be at or around `C:\Program Files\Microsoft Visual Studio\2022\Community\Common7\IDE\CommonExtensions\Microsoft\CMake\CMake\bin\cmake.exe`.
 1. Edit your PATH environment variable to include the `/path/to/bin` (but not `cmake.exe`).